sergueik/springboot_study/basic-spring-configserver/README.md

 ### Usage

-verify code dependencies to be non-conflicting - important with ancient versions of spring boot starter used
+verify code dependencies to be non-conflicting - important with ancient versions of spring boot starter used in this project

 ```sh
 mvn test
 ```